lcrespom/purecheck/README.md

 `npm start < file_to_check.js`

 ## Notice
-Purecheck is in a very early stage.
+Purecheck is still under development.
 Check ToDo section below for details.

 ## Rules for pure functions
 1. Should not have side causes, i.e., should not: